Membership Inference Attacks against Diffusion Models: Membership Inference Attacks against Diffusion Model

 We describe our investigation method to evaluate membership inference attacks against a diffusion model in the white-box setting.
 As described in Section~\ref{sec:relatedwork}, there is no attack against a diffusion model in the white-box setting, whereas we utilize LOGAN~\cite{Hayes2019logan} and GAN-Leaks~\cite{GAN-Leaks}.

-As described in Equation~(\ref{eq:loss_simple}), the loss function of a diffusion model represents a noise estimation error.
-In general, the loss distribution among members is smaller than among non-members because a model learns training data to minimize the estimation error~\cite{song2019membershipinference}.
-Based on this fact, by providing random samples and appropriate time $t$ (as described later) with a target model $M$, an error for noise is estimated, and then a target sample is classified with the error.
+The loss function of a diffusion model represents a noise estimation error as in Equation~(\ref{eq:loss_simple}).
+In general, the loss values among members are smaller than among non-members because a model learns training data to minimize them~\cite{song2019membershipinference}.
+Based on this fact, an adversary can infer whether the target samples are contained in the training dataset by computing their loss values with appropriate time $t$ (as described later).
 The detail of the method is shown in Algorithm~\ref{alg:our_attack}.
-The setting of the time $t$ is different for each noise schedule.
-(See Section~\ref{sec:auc_diffusion} for detail.)

 {\textbf{Input:}} {\textbf{Output:}}